woman on laptop with credit card

 • Installment accounts are closed-ended.
 There is a certain amount of credit extended to you and you receive that money in a lump sum.
 It’s repaid in regular installments over a set period of time.
 If you need additional funds, you must take out another loan.
 A personal loan is one example of an installment loan.

-Credit mix won’t make or break your ability to qualify for a loan, but having a good mix of different types of debt indicates to lenders that you’re likely to be a good lending risk.
+Credit mix won’t make or break your ability to qualify for a loan, but having different types of debt indicates to lenders that you’re likely to be a good lending risk.

 Though lenders like to see that a person has been extended credit in the past, too much new credit in a short amount of time can be a red flag to lenders.